Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach

-Mitigating specific usability challenges in AUI design often entails trade-offs with other usability goals, emphasising the intricate nature of achieving a balance between adaptation and usability, and necessitating efforts to minimise conflicting demands.
-The key lies in striking a balance between the various demands of an interface.
-Our findings highlight two key considerations to deal with conflicting demands.
+Mitigating specific usability challenges in AUI design often involves trade-offs with other usability goals.
+Our findings highlight two key considerations for dealing with conflicting demands.

 \textit{\textbf{1) User priorities.}} Users often have varying priorities regarding conflicting usability goals \cite{rich2004expected}.
 For example, in our user study, we observed that some participants preferred interfaces with consistent layouts and design elements across various screens, as it fosters familiarity and ease of use.
-In contrast, others prioritise adaptability and enjoy exploring new interface designs and features, even if it means sacrificing some consistency.
+In contrast, others prioritize adaptations and enjoy exploring new interface designs and features, even if it means sacrificing some consistency.
 Similarly, users may have different privacy priorities.
-While some individuals prioritise privacy and are cautious about sharing personal information, others are more inclined to offer data in return for customised user interfaces.
+Although some people prioritize privacy and are cautious about sharing personal information, others are more inclined to offer data in return for a customized UI.
 These examples highlight the critical importance of offering alternative solutions that \textit{accommodate the diverse usability priorities} of users \cite{bunt2004role, gajos2008predictability}.
-This approach assumes that different users may be open to trade-offs among different usability aspects. \citet{harper2015putting} found that users reported usability issues with a system but remained overall satisfied because the benefits of having control options outweighed the encountered inconveniences.
+This approach assumes that different users may be open to trade-offs among different usability aspects. \citet{harper2015putting} found that users reported usability problems with a system but were overall satisfied because the benefits of having control options outweighed the inconveniences encountered.